drakkan/sftpgo/README.md

             - `username`
             - `path`
             - `target_path`, added for `rename` action only
     - `keys`, struct array.
-It contains the daemon's private keys
+It contains the daemon's private keys.
+If empty or missing the daemon will search or try to generate `id_rsa` in the configuration directory.
-        - `private_key`, path to the private key file
+        - `private_key`, path to the private key file.
+It can be a path relative to the config dir or an absolute one.
 - **"data_provider"**, the configuration for the data provider
     - `driver`, string.
 Supported drivers are `sqlite`, `mysql`, `postgresql`
     - `name`, string.
 Database name.
 For driver `sqlite` this can be the database name relative to the config dir or the absolute path to the SQLite database.